rohezal/pfm_viewer/README.md

 # pfm_viewer
+A simple opencv programm to view pfm files.
 For PFM files, we typically want to normalize the data for visualization.
 Usage ./pfm_viewer /path/to/your/image.pfm

 To compile this program, you'll need to have OpenCV installed and link against it.
 Here's how to compile it: bash